036) Bad Kitty Camp Daze by Nick Bruel, finished May 24

 047) Bucky Barnes: The Winter Soldier Vol. 1: The Man On The Wall by Ales Kos, finished July 7

 Having been intrigued by Material (above), I went to the library site and put one of his Kot's mainstream works on hold.
 "Mainstream" might be a stretch.
 The panel design, the art, the story---none of this is easy to just step into and understand.
 It's complex---in part because of how it builds on Marvel lore, but also because it's just trying to do a lot.
-Multiple dimensions, fighting artistic styles, a character who knows he's a character, you name it.
+Multiple dimensions, fighting artistic styles, a character who knows he's a character, you name it.one evening

 It was fine.